Dhyey-Thummar/Remote-File-System-using-Python/README.md

 - `ls` - list files in the current directory
 - `cwd` - get the current working directory
-- `cd` - change the current working directory
+- `cd <filepath>` - change the current working directory to the specified path
-- `dwd <filename>` - download the specified file from the server
+- `dwd <filepath>` - download the specified file from the server
-- `upd <filename>` - upload the specified file to the server
+- `upd <filepath>` - upload the specified file to the server

 ## Underlying Architecture